 Students may elect to pursue a course of study following one of two tracks: the Generalist Track for students looking for a broad-based introduction to environmental topics or the Environmental Sciences and Engineering Track for students wishing to delve more deeply into the science and technical dimensions of environmental topics.

 To receive the ENV Certificate, students are required to:

-ENV Certificate Program students also participate in PEI’s annual Discovery Day poster show in the spring of their senior year.
+ENV Certificate Program students also participate in HMEI’s annual Discovery Day poster show in the spring of their senior year.

 *All courses taken to fulfill ENV Certificate Program requirements must be taken on a fully graded basis (i.e., no PDF) and graded as C or higher.
 Note: an exception is being made, on account of the exceptional circumstances of COVID, to allow ENV courses taken on a PDF basis and receiving a grade of ‘P’ in the spring 2020 and/or fall 2020 semesters to count towards ENV Certificate requirements.

 ENV Certificate Program requirements and course offerings are published in the Princeton Undergraduate Announcement annually.

 HMEI maintains an archive of ENV Student Thesis Titles.